-The CRO who is an independent key management person reports directly to the Managing Director with unfettered access to the Board in line with the Corporate Governance Directive.
+The CRO who is independent key management personnel reports directly to the Managing Director with unfettered access to the Board in line with the Corporate Governance Directive.

 During the review period, the Risk Committee considered and discussed reports from the CRO on Credit, Market and Operational risk exposures across the Bank.
-The report addressed keyrisk as follows;
+The report addressed key risk as follows;

-- Large Credit exposures and Asset Quality concerns - Marketrisk exposures and their remedial actions - Technology and Business Continuity Management - Risk appetite and Capital related risk - Other operational risk matters that require the board attention
+- Large Credit exposures and Asset Quality concerns - Market risk exposures and their remedial actions - Technology and Business Continuity Management - Risk appetite and Capital related risk - Other operational risk matters that require the board attention